PRIMARY INSTRUCTOR CERTIFICATION

 Re-certification Time Frame and Pro-rating Psychomotor Skills Hours When Added to a Primary Instructor Certification

-The certification period is determined by the date the instructor card is issued and is typically three years.
-If a Psychomotor Skill (EVO, FIREARMS, PHYSICAL TACTICS) is added as an additional certification to a primary certification, the original expiration date is not altered.
-The length of the new psychomotor skill certification is shortened to correspond to the original expiration date.
+The certification period is determined by the date the instructor card is issued and is three years.
+If a Psychomotor Skill (EVO, FIREARMS, or PHYSICAL TACTICS) is added as an additional certification to a Primary Certification, the expiration date will be updated for both the Primary Certification and the Psychomotor skill.
+The new expiration date for both the Primary and Psychomotor skill will be three years from the date the last Psychomotor Skill was added.

 Example: A new instructor has three (3) years to teach until time to re-certify.
 That instructor must document thirty-six (36) or more hours of instruction in a primary area.
-If the initial date of certification is 05/03/2013, the date of expiration will be 05/03/2016.
-If a psychomotor skill instructional area is added on 09/03/2013, the time remaining on the original primary certification is thirty-two (32) months.
-This means that the instructor would have to teach at least thirty–two (32) additional hours in the psychomotor skill area before 05/03/2016 to re-certify.
+If the initial date of certification is 05/03/2020, the date of expiration will be 05/03/2023.
+If a psychomotor skill instructional area is added on 09/03/2021, the expiration date for both the primary and psychomotor skill will be updated to 09/03/2024.

+All re-certifications must be submitted using the online submission program.
+Certifications available for renewal will display a renew link in the program 91 days prior to expiration.
 The re-certification application and supporting documents should be sent in thirty (30) days prior to the expiration date, but not more than sixty (60) days prior to the expiration date.
-If this is done, the new expiration date will be the current expiration date plus three years.
-If the re-certification application is sent in more than sixty (60) days prior to the expiration date, the new expiration date will be adjusted accordingly.
+The online program will issue a new expiration date consistent with the date of renewal plus three years.

 An organization or business that is not a governmental agency or has no law enforcement duties or function may be authorized to provide training which can be used to partially satisfy an officer’s in-service training requirement if certain conditions are met.
 These include: